Maykonn/js-detect-incognito-private-browsing-paywall/README.md

-# Javascript Private or Incognito Browsing Detector / Paywall
+# Private or Incognito Browsing Detector / Paywall
 Javascript code to Detect Private and Incognito Browsing Mode.
 You can implement a Paywall System by detecting private or incognito browsing.

 ## Implementing a Paywall System for Private or Incognito Browsing Mode